 The available auditors' reports on the accounts of the subsidiaries did not contain any qualification.

-SIGNIFICANT EVENTS SUBSEQUENT TO THE END OF THE FINANCIAL YEAR
+SIGNIFICANT EVENTS DURING AND SUBSEQUENT TO THE FINANCIAL YEAR END

-Details of significant events subsequent to the end of the financial year are disclosed in Note 43 of the financial statements.
+Details of significant events during and subsequent to the financial year end are disclosed in Note 44 to the financial statements.